How to File ITR_collapsiblebanner_wc

 Tax Benefits on ITR Filing for Home Loan Under Different Sections

-Any borrower is eligible to claim this deduction on the interest component of the home loan up to a maximum amount of Rs.2 lakh in a financial year.
+Under Section 24(b), you can claim a tax deduction on the interest component of your Home Loan.
+You can claim up to a maximum amount of Rs.2 Lakh in a financial year.
 However, if the property is rented out, the entire interest component on the principal value shall be allowed as a deduction.

 Section 80C: